The Accountability Dial™

 At every stage, if the person takes ownership and the behavior changes, you stop.
 The Dial isn’t a march to an exit.
 It’s a framework for growth.
 And The Limit isn’t termination—it’s the limit of this coaching conversation.
 The consequences could be many things: being held back in their career, not getting certain assignments, losing trust.
 Most situations resolve at stages 1 or 2 when you do them well.

-“Be more Yoda, less Superman.
+“Be more Yoda, less Superhero.
 Your job isn’t to save the day.
 It’s to ask the question that helps someone save their own.”

 Jonathan Raymond, Good Authority